Thomas Brisbane: Free press and representative government

 Although Brisbane introduced many of the recommendations of Bigge's report, he did not limit his attention just to this.
-When Dr. Robert Wardell and William Wentworth brought out their paper the Australian in 1824, Brisbane tried the experiment of allowing full latitude of the freedom of the press.

 He also implemented the beginnings of representative government by the establishment in 1823 of the first New South Wales Legislative Council.
 Although there were only a handful of members in this council, all of which were appointed by Brisbane and had no real power except to advise the governor, it gradually evolved over decades into a modern elective representative body.

 Colonial expansion

 In contrast to the previous governorship of Lachlan Macquarie, who was very cautious in the process of British expansion into the continent, Brisbane's rapid granting of large areas of land to venture capitalists and colonists resulted in a significant expansion of British land appropriation.
 This was particularly the case in the areas around Bathurst and in the Hunter Valley.
 Brisbane gave away around 100,000 acres of land in the Bathurst region, while 500,000 acres was granted in the Hunter Valley.
-An additional 1,000,000 acres was granted to the Australian Agricultural Company in the Port Stephens area.
+An additional one million acres was granted to the Australian Agricultural Company in the Port Stephens area.

 The expansion of British influence into more remote areas was also achieved by the establishment of the new convict colonies at Port Macquarie, Sarah Island and Moreton Bay.
 Brisbane also set up a convict agricultural training facility on the colonial frontier at Wellington, and a military outpost on the northern coast of Australia at Fort Dundas.